 Today’s Conflicted Gemstone and Diamond Industry

-Since their rise in demand during the 15th century, diamonds have become associated with societal and environmental corruption, exploitation and death.
-If you’ve heard of the movie Blood Diamond, then you know something about this already.
+Since their rise in demand during the 15th century, diamonds have become associated with societal and environmental corruption, exploitation, and death.
+If you’ve heard of the movie Blood Diamond, you know something about this already.

-The term conflict diamond or blood diamond was refers to any diamond that is mined in areas controlled by forces opposed to the legitimate, internationally recognized government of a country and that is sold to fund military action against that government.
+The term conflict diamond or blood diamond refers to any diamond mined in areas controlled by forces opposed to the legitimate, internationally recognized government of a country and sold to fund military action against that government.

 Territorial groups and corrupt governments across the globe control massive diamond mining operations with a singular goal: profits to support war and control.
-Global Witness brought to light the conditions these illegitimate groups impose upon people and the environment in search of conflict diamonds.
+Global Witness highlighted the conditions these illegitimate groups impose upon people and the environment in search of conflict diamonds.

 They force child labor, ignore the costs of good equipment, turn a blind eye to preventative safety measures and pay workers very little.

 Burma supplies 80 to 90 percent of the world’ rubies.
 They have been under military rule for the last 50 years or so and are known to enforce child labor in every step of the ruby production process from mining to cutting and polishing.

 See Related: War and the Effect on Wildlife